-Early on, a grisly museum assignment salvaging a whale carcass fired Andrews's interest in cetaceans, and he traveled to the Pacific Northwest and later the Orient to study them.
+Once employed by AMNH, Andrews threw himself into his work.
+Early on, a grisly museum assignment salvaging a whale carcass fired his interest in cetaceans, and he traveled to the Pacific Northwest and later the Orient to study them.
 But cetaceans would not remain his lifelong passion, nor would his other mammalian studies.
 Andrews was first and foremost an explorer, and nothing else satisfied him so well.

 Andrews proved valuable not just at leading expeditions but at the function natural history museums may value most of all: fundraising.
 For the first five years, the museum put up only $5,000 a year.
 He had to raise the rest himself.
 The American Asiatic Association paid him $30,000 for exclusive rights to publish his stories about the expeditions in the magazine Asia.
 And he established a subscription service through which he charmed tens of thousands of dollars out of well-to-do natural history buffs.